tripledio/tripledio.github.io/_posts/2019-05-07-dependency-inversion-principle.md

 author: domenique
 header-img: "img/posts/dip/spotlight.jpg"
 title: "The importance of the dependency inversion principle"
-excerpt: "The dependency inversion principle (DIP) is a well known principle and one of the SOLID principles.
-The principle is at the heart of a lot of software design patterns and even complete architectures.
-This article will try to connect those dots, and hopefully provide some additional insight into this core principle."
+excerpt: "A blog about the importance and proper useage of the dependency inversion principle."

 ---

 # The importance of the dependency inversion principle

-The dependency inversion principle (DIP) is a well known principle and one of the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
-The principle is at the heart of a lot of software design patterns and even complete architectures.
-This article will try to connect those dots, and hopefully provide some additional insight into this core principle.
+The dependency inversion principle (DIP) is a well known principle and one of the five [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
+It is at the heart of a lot of software design patterns, frameworks and architectures.
+This article will try to connect some dots and hopes to provide some additional insight into the application of this core principle.

 ## The principle